 Targeted Exposure— ETFs generally track an index, offering exposure to a specific segment of the market such as:

 Asset classes: ETF proliferation has helped make all market segments easy to access, from equities and fixed income, to commodities and alternatives.

 Geographies: You can access global, regional, or single country focused ETFs, as well as ETFs that focus on developed or emerging markets.

-Investment Themes: These ETFs seek to offer exposure to multi-generational investment themes such as Environmental Social Governance (ESG) or the advancement of technology on cybersecurity or autonomous vehicles.
+Investment Themes: These ETFs seek to offer exposure to multi-generational investment themes such as Environmental Social Governance (ESG) or the advancement of technology on Cyber Security or Autonomic Vehicles.

 Primary Market Liquidity: ETFs have a unique creation/redemption mechanism, which allows Authorised Participants (APs) to build baskets of ETF shares when demand increases (creation), or disassemble the baskets of ETF shares back into single securities should demand decrease (redemption).
 This happens in the primary market, and allows the liquidity of an ETF’s underlying securities to enhance the liquidity of the ETF.